question id: buck-shut-stove-1

 dnorm(x, mean=0, sd=1)

 .
-By experimentally varying the value ofsd
+By running the chunk several times while experimentally varying the value ofsd

 , figure out how you could estimate that value directly from the graph.